Skip to main content

 What is the difference between burial funds and burial space items?

-Be sure to consult an experienced prearrangement specialist or licensed funeral director to ensure that your contract meets all of your state’s requirements for Medicaid spend down.
+Consult an experienced prearrangement specialist or licensed funeral director to ensure your contract meets your state’s Medicaid spend down requirements.

 Important Notice about Medicaid Eligibility Rules